chrislikemiller/RecipeApp.Angular/README.md

 # Recipe App - Angular Frontend

-A modern, dark-themed Angular application for recipe sharing with a beautiful UI built using Angular Material and custom SCSS architecture.
+A modern, pastel-themed Angular application for recipe sharing with a beautiful UI built using Angular Material and custom SCSS architecture.

+Readme written by Claude himself initially, as well as all css files, for easing development and focusing on Angular while also making the app look nice.

 ## ✨ Features